alanng0000/Doc/Doc/Execute/System/Memory/a.md

 Execute System Memory also stores data persistently.
 This store is addressable.
 Data is readed from it and writed to it with compute commands.

+Addressable store has 2^64 addressable bytes.
+Address starts from 0.